 ** A broken ankle can easily be mistaken for a sprained ankle.
 Any ankle injury should be examined by a podiatric surgeon.

-- Immediate and severe pain (not necessarily from the exact location of the injury)
+- Immediate and severe ankle pain (not necessarily in the exact location of the injury)

 - Bruising which may take some time to develop